CodeMaxx/CodeMaxx.github.io/_writeups/backdoorctf16/6enter-the-matrix.md

 ![zion](/assets/images/backdoorctf16/zion.png)
 <figcaption class="caption">From zion()</figcaption>
 <br>
 So all `zion` was doing was to execute the following command `printf '[name]'`.
 The name in our case was 'Neo'.
 There is no chance we can get a flag with that.
-I tried different combinations like `Neo\0;cat flag` etc. I was expecting the strins comparison to stop at `\0`.
+I tried different combinations like `Neo\0;cat flag` etc. I was expecting the string comparison to stop at `\0`.
 Nothing like that happened so I was unable to get into `zion` without keeping the name 'Neo'.

 Probably this wasn't the right path afterall.
 I check at what all places `zion` function was being called.
 There was this other option which we had rejected earlier - setting the `choice` to `0`.
 There was a posibility that I maybe able to overwrite the `choice` while entering the `name`.
 I checked how they were being stored.